a-robu/green-snake/README.md

 # Running from AppImage

-The pre-built AppImage files can be found on [the releases page](https://github.com/a-robu/green-snake/releases).
+Pre-built AppImage files can be found on [the releases page](https://github.com/a-robu/green-snake/releases).
 They have been verified to work on Ubuntu 20.04 (but, in principle should work on any Linux distribution).

 # Running from Source Code